-- 26. The Commission shall establish and maintain an ICCAT record of authorized tropical tuna vessels.
-Fishing vessels 20 meters LOA or greater not entered into this record are deemed not to be authorized to fish, retain on board, tranship, transport, transfer, process or land bigeye and/or yellowfin and/or skipjack tunas from the Convention area. - 27.
-CPCs shall notify the list of authorized vessels to the Executive Secretary in an electronic form and in accordance with the format set in the Guidelines for Submitting Data and Information Required by ICCAT. - 28.
+- 26. The Commission shall establish and maintain an ICCAT record of authorized tropical tuna vessels, including support vessels.
+Fishing vessels 20 meters LOA or greater not entered into this record are deemed not to be authorized to fish, retain on board, tranship, transport, transfer, process or land bigeye and/or yellowfin and/or skipjack tunas from the Convention area or to carry out any kind of support to those activities, including deploying and retrieving FADs and/or buoys. - 27.
+A CPC may allow by-catch of tropical tunas by vessels not authorized to fish for tropical tunas pursuant to paragraph 25 and 26, if this CPC establishes a maximum onboard by-catch limit for such vessels and the by-catch in question is accounted for within the CPC's quota or catch limit.
+Each CPC shall provide in its Annual Report the maximum bycatch limit it allows for such vessels.
+That information shall be compiled by the ICCAT Secretariat and made available to CPCs. - 28.
+CPCs shall notify the list of authorized vessels to the Executive Secretary in an electronic form and in accordance with the format set in the Guidelines for Submitting Data and Information Required by ICCAT. - 29.
 CPCs shall, without delay, notify the Executive Secretary of any addition to, deletion from and/or modifications of the initial list.
 Periods of authorization for modifications or additions to the list shall not include dates more than 45 days prior to the date of submission of the changes to the Secretariat.
-The Secretariat shall remove from the ICCAT Record of Vessels any vessel for which the periods of authorization have expired. - 29.
-The Executive Secretary shall, without delay, post the record of authorized vessels on the ICCAT website, including any additions, deletions and/or modifications so notified by CPCs. - 30.
+The Secretariat shall remove from the ICCAT Record of Vessels any vessel for which the periods of authorization have expired. - 30.
+The Executive Secretary shall, without delay, post the record of authorized vessels on the ICCAT website, including any additions, deletions and/or modifications so notified by CPCs. - 31.
 Conditions and procedures referred to in the Recommendation by ICCAT Concerning the Establishment of an ICCAT Record of Vessels 20 meters in Length Overall or Greater Authorized to Operate in the Convention Area [Rec.
 13-13] shall apply mutatis mutandis to the ICCAT record of authorized tropical tuna vessels.